iwanzarembo/Nano_WebRelay8/README.md

 This sketch provides a small webserver to control releays connected to your Arduino Nano with ATmega328.

 # What the sketch does
-It is a small web server which listens to http requests to (de-)activate a certain relay.
+It is a small web server which listens to http requests to (de-)activate a certain relay but with the difference that a post request can contain a query string.
+This is required for post calls from OpenHab.

 # Features
 - Initial GET request returns a JSON array with the current status of the relay.
-  e.g.  {"r":[0,0,1,0,0,0,0,0]}
+  e.g.   {"r":["OFF","ON","OFF","OFF","OFF","OFF","OFF","OFF"]}
-  -> 0 means the relay is turned off
-  -> 1 means the relay is turned on
   Due to performance reasons only the status is returned.
 But you can see that the first entry is for the first relay, the second for the second and so on.
 - Only POST requests can change the status of the relays.
   The request data must follow the pattern: relay number = 0 or 1 or 2 => e.g. 0=1&1=2&2=1&3=0&4=1&5=1&6=1&7=1
   -> The relay number can only be an integer between 0 and 7